Hello

 In the majority opinion, Justice Kagan framed the questions in the case as “whether the universal-service scheme—more particularly, its contribution mechanism—violates the Constitution’s nondelegation doctrine, either because Congress has given away its power to the FCC or because the FCC has given away its power to a private company.”
 The Court’s answer to both is a resounding no.

 The Court applied its long-standing nondelegation doctrine analysis – did Congress set out an “intelligible principle” to guide the power delegated to the FCC, and did Congress make clear both “the general policy” the FCC must pursue and “the boundaries of the delegated authority.”
+The Court found that the universal service statute, Section 254 of the Communications Act, directs the FCC to collect contributions that are “sufficient” to support universal-service programs.
+More importantly, the word “sufficient” sets both a floor and a ceiling—the FCC cannot raise less than what is adequate or necessary to finance its universal-service programs, but it also cannot raise more than that amount.
 Ultimately, the Court concluded that “under the usual intelligible-principle test, the universal-service contribution scheme clears the nondelegation bar.”

 The Court rejected the argument put forth by challenger Consumers’ Research that a different or more stringent nondelegation test should be applied because USF contribution fees are taxes.
 The Court said Skinner v.
 Mid-America Pipeline Co. “made clear that whether a charge is a tax or a fee is irrelevant to the nondelegation inquiry.”